christinawoo/protein_damage_code/README.md

 Error files generated in the calculation are located in the `errors` folder and are documented in `scripts/fetch_pdb_data.ipynb`, `scripts/relSESA_distance_calculation.py`, and `scripts/ramachandran.py`.

-The AlphaFold predictions were then fed through `scripts/plddt_calc.py` (Python) to calculate the pLDDT of target Asn residues and filtered for pLDDT≥70.
+The AlphaFold predictions were then fed through `scripts/plddt_calc.py` (Python) to calculate the pLDDT of analyzed Asn/Gln residues and filtered for pLDDT≥70.

 ## `deamidation`

-Analysis of Asn/Gln residues that are deamidated (+0.984 Da).
+Analysis of Asn/Gln residues that are deamidated (fully tryptic peptides, +0.984 Da for N or Q).
 A table of deamidation PTM occurrences obtained from spectroscopic data was fed through the same sequence of scripts as in the `cN_cleavage` dataset.

 The resulting dataset is `deamidation_data.xlsx`.